 CoreXY’s movement is unique.
 The axes of X and Y are controlled by two motors that cooperate via a clever belt-and-pulley configuration.
 This synergy improves its performance.

 It is well known for moving quickly across the print bed.
 When compared to many other designs, this drastically reduces the overall print times.
 However, speed does not necessarily come at the expense of details.
-For professional and industrial printers where both speed and precision are crucial, CoreXY is a powerful choice as it maintains excellent accuracy even when moving rapidly.
-It is the preferred system in demanding environments.
+For professional and industrial printers where both speed and precision are crucial, CoreXY is a powerful choice as it maintains excellent accuracy even when moving rapidly, used in industrial printers (e.g., Ultimaker S5) for large, detailed parts like automotive dash prototypes.

 3. Inside FDM Printers: Key Hardware Setups